USS Block Island (CVE-106): Post-War

 On 5 January 1953, Block Island departed Hampton Roads, Virginia, bound for another training cruise to the West Indies that lasted more than a month.
 She then sailed north to the New York Naval Shipyard on 25 February for periodic maintenance.
 The ship then returned to Virginia for flight training exercises that lasted until mid-April.
 This was followed by a cruise to western Europe that began on 17 April.
 She visited several ports in the United Kingdom and then entered the Mediterranean Sea to visit Golfe-Juan, France, and Naples, Italy.
 She cruised in the Mediterranean before returning to Norfolk in late June.
 Later that year, Block Island embarked on another cruise in the Caribbean, Sikorsky HO4S helicopters assigned to the helicopter squadron HS-3.
 Following the cruise, the ship returned to the Philadelphia Naval Shipyard on 15 January 1954, where she was decommissioned on 27 August.
 By this time, the Navy had begun replacing the Commencement Bay-class ships with much larger s, since the former were too small to operate newer and more effective anti-submarine patrol planes.
 Proposals to radically rebuild the Commencement Bays either with an angled flight deck and various structural improvements or lengthen their hulls by 30 ft and replace their propulsion machinery to increase speed came to nothing, as they were deemed to be too expensive.

 On 22 December 1957, she was redesignated as an amphibious assault ship with the hull number LPH-1, in anticipation of conversion under project SCB 159 to an amphibious assault ship.
 The program represented the culmination of Marine Corps tests through the late 1940s and 1950s using helicopters as a component of their "vertical assault" doctrine, which envisioned using helicopter-borne troops to seize strategic crossroads behind the lines while traditional amphibious forces went ashore.
 Work on Block Island began in January 1958, but by this time, the remaining Essex-class carriers that had not been converted to SCB-27 configuration had become available for use as amphibious assault ships.
 As a result, the project was cancelled before it was completed, and her designation reverted to CVE-106 in June.
 The ship was reclassified again on 7 May 1959, this time as a cargo ship and aircraft transport with the hull number AKV-38.
-She was struck from the Naval Vessel Register on 1 July, an was sold soon thereafter to the Japanese firm Kowa Koeki, based in Tokyo.
+She was struck from the Naval Vessel Register on 1 July, and was sold soon thereafter to the Japanese firm Kowa Koeki, based in Tokyo.
 The ship was towed to Japan and broken up in mid-1960.